eliot-akira/png-compressor/readme.md

 ## How

+There are two ways to store data in a PNG image.

+1. Create an image by encoding the data into [color channels](#color-channels)
+2. Attach invisible [data blocks](#data-blocks) to an existing image

-The data is `gzip` compressed using the [Compression Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Compression_Streams_API), well-supported by browsers and server-side JavaScript runtimes.
-The PNG format uses the same algorithm, but I found that the compression ratio is dramatically better when the data is compressed before encoding as image.
+Optionally the data is `gzip` compressed using the [Compression Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Compression_Streams_API), well-supported by browsers and server-side JavaScript runtimes.

-Each byte of the given data is written into the color channels (red/green/blue) of an image.
-The opacity (alpha) channel is not used because it can change color values.

-In the browser, this encoded buffer can be turned into an image element and downloaded as a PNG file.
-On the server, it can be written to a file.

 ## Install